-- Determine whether there are indicators of impairment of the company's tangible and intangible assets.
-Factors taken into consideration in reaching such a decision include the economic viability and expected future financial performance of the asset and where it is a component of a larger cash-generating unit, the viability and expected future performance of that unit. - Determine whether advance payments to writers should be written off to the income statement as they are committed to or whether such payments should be included in debtors and written down to the statement in line with recoupment.
-This determination is made by reference to the prospects of future recoupment, based on past performance, current popularity and projected sales. - Recoverability of amounts owed by group undertakings (note 13) determine whether provisions are required against amounts owed by group undertakings based on the ability of the fellow subsidiary to generate profits and cash.
+- Determine whether there are indicators of impairment of the company's intangible assets.
+Factors taken into consideration in reaching such a decision include the economic viability and expected future financial performance of the asset and where it is a component of a larger cash-generating unit, the viability and expected future performance of that unit. - Determine whether advance payments to writers should be written off to the income statement as they are committed to or whether such payments should be included in debtors and written down to the income statement in line with recoupment.
+This determination is made by reference to the prospects of future recoupment, based on past performance, current popularity and projected sales. - Management incorporate judgements into setting royalty accruals to which they believe will be owed to artists.
+Furthermore, estimation uncertainty exists around the expected returns on artists albums, which dictates the value of the artists control accounts.
+This calculation looks at the legislative maximum threshold, and considers internal evidence on returns to set this threshold. - Recoverability of amounts owed by group undertakings (note 8) determine whether provisions are required against amounts owed by group undertakings based on the ability of the fellow subsidiary to generate profits and cash.